Last Updated: November 8, 2024

 5. Apply for an EIN.
 An EIN is a tax identification number and usually needed for opening a business bank account, distinguishing your business as a separate entity.

 Before moving on, know that this guide is for starting a for-profit, domestic LLC in Montana.
-If you’re looking to create a foreign LLC (formed outside Montana), a professional limited liability company (PLLC), or another business entity, then you’ll need to follow a different guide.
-We don’t assist with PLLC or foreign LLC filings.
-However, we do have a guide that can walk you through PLLC formations.
+We’ll also cover how to form a Montana professional LLC (PLLC), an LLC organized by licensed professionals like doctors or attorneys.
+If you’re looking to create a foreign LLC (formed outside Montana) or another business entity, then you’ll need to follow a different guide.

 Step 1: Name your Montana LLC